yudjinn/yudjinn/README.md

 ## I'm a developer that wants to see the world become 'smart' and intuitive.

-- 🔭 I'm currently working as a Lead Software Engineer in a data-heavy ETL system!
+- 🔭 I'm currently working as Linux release engineer, using yocto to build and maintain embedded systems
 - 🌱 I'm actively contributing to OSS and enjoying the community.
-- 🥅 2022 Goals:
-  - Contribute to more Open Source!
-  - Continue to grow my development capabilities
-- 💬 Ask me about my history as a Chemical Engineer
-- ⚡ Fun fact: I was published during my undergrad for work that had little to do with my major!

 ### Spotify Playing 🎧